-It will probably take at least two hours, especially for their first groom.
+It will probably take one to two hours depending on the size and behavior of the dog.
 I do not rush, nor do I waste time.
 I may have to deal with mats, behavior challenges, or excessive shedding.
 This all takes extra time in order to be gentle yet effective.

 What about vaccinations?

 I will NOT groom a dog without proof of vaccinations from your veterinarian.
 This is a safety issue for myself and your dog.
 I require they are up to date on their rabies vaccine and distemper vaccine.

 How often should I get my dog groomed?

 I would suggest every 6 to 8 weeks , especially for a Shih Tzu, Bichon, Havanese, Maltese, Soft Coated Wheaton, any kind of Poodle, and any mix of these breeds.
 Their coat is soft and grows fast which creates mats, especially under their arms, ears, tail, and sanitary region.
 If left go too long, the mats create hot spots and irritation for the dog.

 I require a 2 day notice, unless it's an emergency when you intend to cancel your appointment.
 A No-Show fee for $30.00 per pet will be assessed.
 This is because I groom a limited number of dogs per day.
 Any no-show is a pet I can’t groom, and I don’t do immediate requests due to my scheduling.

 Do you tranquilize a dog in order to groom them?